Home Browse Listings Markets Agents Guides How to Buy

-The Maceió brief
+The Maceió market, in depth

 Maceió has the bluest water in Brazil — genuinely Caribbean — and prices nobody in Florianópolis would recognize.
 Ponta Verde beachfront condos move quickly to domestic buyers; foreign discovery is still early.
 The structural risk is the Braskem subsidence zone (avoid Pinheiro, Bebedouro, Mutange entirely).